-USP pharmaceutical grade quality, contains no preservatives, dilutents, or artificial additives.
+USP pharmaceutical-grade quality, contains no preservatives, diluents, or artificial additives.
 From a family-owned manufacturer that produces product in-house using cutting-edge technology, and which focus on sustainability in its practices and charitable donations.
-Approved as effective by large majority of users.
-Low cost compared to other brands.
+1000 milligrams per tablet.

 We purchase every product we review with our own funds — we never accept anything from product manufacturers.